duanegero/Basketball-Roster-Coach-API/README.md

 - **Get All Player(Team)**
   - `GET /TeamName`
-  - Will return list of all players from specific team
+  - Will return list of all players from specific team.
 - **Get Player by ID**
   - `Get/TeamName/:id`
-  - Will retrieve details of a specific player from specific team
+  - Will retrieve details of a specific player from specific team.
 - **Add New Player**
   - `POST /TeamName`
   - Required: `first_name`, `age`, `email`